ericmjl/stats-agents/docs/blog.md

 stress_effects ~ Normal(0, λ_stress²)
 ```

-**The problem**: As you add more predictors and grouping factors, the implied R² prior becomes increasingly concentrated near 1, leading to overfitting-prone models that expect near-perfect fit a priori.
+**The problem**: As you add more predictors and grouping factors, the implied R² prior becomes increasingly concentrated near 1 (the maximum possible R² value).
+This happens because each additional effect adds its own independent variance contribution, causing the total expected explained variance to grow without bound, leading to overfitting-prone models that expect near-perfect fit a priori.

 ### The R2D2M2 Solution: Type-Level Variance Allocation

-R2D2M2 extends the Dirichlet decomposition to handle multiple **types** of effects while preserving hierarchical pooling:
+The key insight from Aguilar & Bürkner is that R2D2M2 extends the Dirichlet decomposition to handle multiple **types** of effects while preserving hierarchical pooling:

 ```python
 # Component calculation for laboratory data